sourcehut-mirrors/bunnix/README.md

 * binutils and gcc configured for x86-64-w64-migw32
 * OVMF (only requried if PREFER\_EFI=1, for qemu)

+To build with legacy boot support:

+* syslinux

 Copy conf/x86\_64.mk to config.mk and to taste before moving on.